Code95/C95-QR-Scanner-iOS/README.md

 A Framework for scanning QR code in iOS using AVFoundation , Written in Swift 4.

-## Installation

-using CocoaPods
-by cloning the project into your repository

 ## Installation Using CocoaPods

-Podfile example:
 ```
 pod 'QRCodeScannerFramework', :git => 'https://github.com/husseinkishk/QRCodeScannerFramework.git', :tag => '1.0.0'
 ```